Statue of St. John of Nepomuk in Divina: Blessing ceremony

-The statue was uncovered on its new stand on Friday 2 June 2017 by Joachim Bleicker, the Ambassador of the Federal Republic of Germany in Slovakia together with Emil Molko, Mayor of Divina and Marek Sobola, author of the project.
+The statue was uncovered on its new stand on Friday 2 June 2017 by Joachim Bleicker, the Ambassador of the Federal Republic of Germany in Slovakia together with Emil Molko, Mayor of Divina.
 Subsequently, it was blessed by Mons.
 Tomáš Galis, Bishop of Žilina.
 It happened more than 190 years since it was restored after being damaged by a flood.
 Besides the Bishop, Ambassador of Germany and the Head of the Bishop Office, the ceremony was attended also by invited partners.
 The uncovering and blessing of the statue were followed by a vernissage presenting all partners of the monument restoration on panels.

-Legacy of the project

-Book

-On the occasion of the statue uncovering and blessing, a book was published, titled The story of St. John, Statue of St. John of Nepomuk in Divina (in Slovak: Príbeh svätojánsky, Socha svätého Jána Nepomuckého v Divine), written by Marek Sobola and collective of other authors.
-The book, besides the biography of St. John of Nepomuk, presents similar monument in the surroundings of Divina.
-The book comes with a summary in German, English, Bulgarian and Khmer languages and, at the vernissage, it was ceremonially promoted by Divina soil scatted over it.

 Postal products

 The Slovak Post issued official postal products on this occasion – stamp, envelopes and stamp coupons.

 Award

 On November 29, 2018 a solemn announcement of results of the 13th edition of the Phoenix – National Cultural Monument of the Year 2017 competition was held, where four objects were awarded.
 The Minister of Culture of the Slovak Republic, Ľubica Laššáková handed over the bronze statue of the Phoenix to the owners of these reconstructed Monuments.
 The Ministry also awarded four Honorable recognitions alongside the main prize.
 Exceptional realization of the restoration project of the Statue of St. John of Nepomuk in the village of Divina has gained one of these four recognitions.